| Admissions | Undergraduate Admissions | Transfer Student Admissions

 In order to receive a degree from Worcester State University as a transfer student, you must complete at least 30 of your last 40 credits and earn the majority (more than 50%) of credits in your major and minor (if elected) at here at Worcester State.

 Worcester State University determines transferability of credits from other colleges and universities based on best practices as outlined by the American Association of Collegiate Registrars and Admission Officers, the American Council on Education, and the Council for Higher Education Accreditation.
-Transfer and allocation of credit is determined based on the sending institution’s regional accreditation, the comparability of the learning experience to WSU, and the applicability of the learning experience to the student’s selected major/minor at WSU.Stipulations that apply to transfer credit include:
+Transfer and allocation of credit is determined based on the sending institution’s regional accreditation, the comparability of the learning experience to Worcester State, and the applicability of the learning experience to the student’s selected major/minor at Worcester State.